UCL/cath-gemma/gemma_update_spring_2017_notes.md

 Key Task Priorities
 --

-I propose:
+I propose my priorities should be:

  1. Submit jobs for the existing code on agreed benchmark superfamilies to the CS cluster
  1. Build tools to generate key data on the farm
  1. Submit jobs for new code on the CS cluster, prioritising benchmark superfamilies
- 1. Continue to assemble the results from these jobs...
+ 1. Continue to assemble the results from these jobs whilst tackling the following steps...
- 1. Build a well-designed, well-tested, well-commented, well-documented script <sub><sup>(and associated libraries)</sup></sub> that reproduces small/medium trees in standalone (ie single-machine, non-HPC) mode
+ 1. Build a well-designed, well-tested, well-commented, well-documented script that reproduces small/medium trees in standalone (ie single-machine, non-HPC) mode
  1. Extend this to:
      * handle the large amount of data involved in large superfamilies
      * run effectively on the CS cluster
- 1. (Guided by timings breakdowns from real runs) iteratively:
+ 1. (Guided by timing breakdowns from real runs), iteratively:
     1. Benchmark
     1. Explore possible improvements (see [Possible Improvements](#possible-improvements), immediately below)